 The Japanese UCN source, as it exists today, will be modified for horizontal extraction, involving a significant reorganization of the various pieces of the source.
 This modification will be complemented by a completely new neutron guide system including the UCN production volume.
 Taken together, these modifications will improve UCN transport and the storage lifetime for UCN in the system, hence increasing the UCN density by a factor of twenty.
-Improvements in the cooling system for the superfluid He will be made to handle the intense proton beam available in Canada, and when moved to Canada this will give a factor of 50, resulting in 10,000 UCN/cc.
+Improvements in the cooling system for the superfluid He will be made to handle the intense proton beam available in Canada, and when moved to Canada this will give an additional factor of fifty increase in the UCN density, resulting in 10,000 UCN/cc.

 The modifications to the existing source will cost \$2M, and will be provided from a combination of grants from Japanese funding sources, and from internal funds from the collaborating Japanese institutes.
-Thus the total in-kind contribution to the Canadian project will be \$4M.
+Thus the total in-kind contribution from the Japanese to the project will be \$4M.
 In addition, the Japanese are providing a huge commitment in terms of testing the source in Japan before sending it to Canada.
 We will therefore receive a fully operational UCN source, ready to be installed in Canada.
 This is a huge commitment to which we assign no in-kind value.
-Additionally, the Japanese will provide in house engineers and technicians (typically one engineer and two technicians over the course of the project) free of charge and no in-kind value has been assigned to this either.
-We however can say with certainty that if we were to attempt to construct such a source in Canada starting from scratch, the cost would be far in excess of the stated in-kind contribution of \$4M.
+Additionally, the Japanese will provide in-house engineers and technicians (typically one engineer and two technicians over the course of the project) free of charge and no in-kind value has been assigned to this either.
+We can say with certainty that if we were to attempt to construct such a source in Canada starting from scratch, the cost would be far in excess of the stated in-kind contribution of \$4M.